p2js/rsformat/README.md

 Format specifiers can be used by adding `:` after the format argument, and will format the value differently inside the string.
 See the [rust format docs](https://doc.rust-lang.org/std/fmt/) for more detailed information on format specifiers.

-This implementation differs from the rust one in a few ways:
+This implementation differs from the Rust one in a few ways:

 - Rather than escaping the braces using `{{` or `}}`, the formatting colon can be escaped using `::`.
 - Different parameters are referenced using `rs.ref(n)` rather than the number literal `n`.
 - To separate a formatting specifier from the rest of the string without adding a space, an extra closing colon must be added (eg. `:#?:foo` - specifier gets parsed as `:#?`)
-- The `-` sign (unused in rust) is unsupported.
+- The `-` sign (unused in Rust) is unsupported.
 - Pointer format type `p` is unsupported.
 - Hexadecimal debug types `x?` and `X?` are unsupported.
 - Specifying precision with `*` is unsupported.
+- New format types have been added:
+    - `N` for uppercase ordinal suffixing of numbers (rounded to integers)
+    - `n` for lowercase ordinal suffixing of numbers (rounded to integers)

 #### Different formatting types